syncfusion-content/javascript-docs/js/Chart/Trendlines.md

 While setting trendlines visibility as **“visible”** or **“hidden”**, Trendlines legend appears with series legend collection in chart.
 We can do interaction with Trendlines legend as like series legends (show/hide series on legend click) and we can change the legend name using **“name”** property of Trendlines.

-The below screenshot illustrates hide the Trendline series on legend mouse click.
+The screenshot illustrates how to hide the Trendline series on legend mouse click.

 {% include image.html url="/js/Chart/Trendlines_images/Trendlines_img9.png" Caption="Hide the Trendline series on legend mouse click"%}